Communication capstone course students produce film ‘Red Skies at Night’

 The country cottage set was created in about a week in a McEwen Hall studio.
 Scenes were also recorded in Cattaraugus County at New Albion Lake and in a garden at the home of Mr. Anderson’s great uncle.

-Student Hunter Bardin spent several weeks building the giant fish puppet using animatronics.
+Hunter Bardin, a junior majoring in Visual Arts and New Media: Film & Video Arts, spent several weeks building the giant fish puppet using animatronics.
 Jackson DiCarlo furnished the voice of the fish.
 Placing the puppet into live action scenes was a challenging and time-consuming project.

 Students involved in the production were from COMM 464 Fiction II and the departments of Theatre and Dance and Communication.
 Aidan Conklin and Natalie Deboer portrayed the husband and wife.
 Those working on post-production included Kelsey Grimes, Bob Johnson, Emily Sheedy, Emily Richards, Arthur Twist, Michael Belliard and Anthony Florez, who took still images.